coral-xyz/anchor-book/src/chapter_3/PDAs.md

 This is great news because for many programs it is necessary that the program itself takes the authority over some assets.
 For instance, lending protocol programs need to manage deposited collateral and automated market maker programs need to manage the tokens put into their liquidity pools.

-Before we conclude this chapter, let's revisit the puppet workspace and add a PDA signature.
+Let's revisit the puppet workspace and add a PDA signature.

 First, adjust the puppet-master code:
 ```rust,ignore